MyWebIntelligence/mwiR/README.md

     ## basic example code

+Trafilatura is a python package necessary library for using this package.
+If it is not already installed, you can install it using the following code in your terminal console:
+'pip install trafilatura

+For 'Enter your SERP API key or press Enter:'
+The serp_api function is a future feature.
+For now, you can just press Enter.
+In future versions, this feature will allow the use of an API key to interact with search engine results pages (SERP).

 ## Step 1: Creating the Research Project

 In this step-by-step guide, we will walk through the initial setup and